cx-michael-fowler/CheckmarxOneAPIModule/README.md

     New-SilentConnection
         Details
-            Function to create a Checkmarx Connection object with a provided API Key Connection object is needed for additional calls in modeule Connection object contains the BaseURI and Authorisdation Headers Parameters
+            Function to create a Checkmarx Connection object with a provided API Key Connection object is needed for additional calls in module Connection object contains the BaseURI and Authorisdation Headers Parameters
             apikey - Checkmarx One API key